-- 1.6 If a child tells a member of staff they are being abused, exploited, or neglected, staff should: - Reassure children that they are being taken seriously and never give the impression that a child is creating a problem. - Do not ask guestions or take notes.
-Allow the child to speak. - Explain that they have to share the information with key staff who will speak to them. - Ideally, invite the DSL/Deputy DSL into the conversation. - If this is not possible then the member of staff MUST seek out the DSL/Deputy DSL in person as a matter of urgency because the child may be at immediate risk, or the DSL/Deputy DSL may hold further information about the child that you will not have - The member of staff must also record as soon as possible the conversation on CPOMS.
+- 1.6 If a child tells a member of staff they are being abused, exploited, or neglected, staff should: - Reassure children that they are being taken seriously and never give the impression that a child is creating a problem. - Do not ask questions or take notes.
+Allow the child to speak. - Explain that they have to share the information with key staff who will speak to them. - Ideally, invite the DSL/Deputy DSL into the conversation. - If this is not possible then the member of staff MUST immediately seek out the DSL/Deputy DSL in person as a matter of urgency because the child may be at immediate risk, or the DSL/Deputy DSL may hold further information about the child that you will not have access to. - The member of staff must also record as soon as possible the conversation on CPOMS.
 Make a record of your conversation as soon as possible, using the child's own words.
 Provide facts, be clear if you are stating your professional opinion.
-Include information about impact on the child e.g., if they are tearful, appear anxious, appear unaffected.
-Ensure details are precise date, time, location and give context including what happened prior to the disclosure, was there an identified trigger etc. Your record could be used as part of an assessment, strategy or core group meeting, in court or, in worst case scenarios, part of a Serious Case Review or local child safeguarding practice review. - The DSL/Deputy DSL will then take action in accordance with their responsibilities.
+Include information about impact on the child - e.g., if they are tearful, appear anxious, appear unaffected.
+Ensure details are precise - date, time, location and give context including what happened prior to the disclosure, was there an identified trigger etc. Your record could be used as part of an assessment, strategy or core group meeting, in court or, in worst case scenarios, part of a national Child Safeguarding Practice Review (CSPR) or a local child case review.

+• The DSL/Deputy DSL will then take action in accordance with their responsibilities.